Public Anonymity Is Under Pressure From Facial Recognition

 Medical patients tracked entering clinics

 Journalists followed through their sources Everyone has something to hide from someone.
-The Accuracy Problem Facial recognition isn't even accurate: False positive rates are significantly higher for people of color
+The Accuracy Problem Facial recognition also has accuracy problems: False positive rates are significantly higher for people of color

 Women and dark-skinned individuals are misidentified more often